COST GUIDES

 Natural stone has a high-end look, while clay has a more traditional appeal - both sit at the higher end of the price spectrum.

-Factors affecting the cost of block paved driveways
+What affects the cost of a block paved driveway?

 The total price you pay to pave your driveway will depend on several factors.
 These typically include: